Enable HTTP header modification for your Application Load Balancer - Elastic Load Balancing

 1. Expand Modifiable mTLS/TLS header names.

-2. Enable and provide names for all request headers you'd like to modify.
+2. Enable the request headers to modify and provide names for them.
 For more information, see Rename mTLS/TLS headers.

 7. Add response headers